vandanac20/FRTproject/README.md

 It also contains an AI chatbot, leveraging these Azure services which should enhance the user experience by intelligently responding to customer queries, managing reservation requests, and providing a personalized and interactive engagement.
 The goal is to develop a modern and user-friendly online presence for the restaurant, enhancing customer satisfaction through a process of AI-driven interactions.
 # Core Azure Services:
+Static Web Apps:
-Static Web Apps -Developed a responsive and visually appealing restaurant website using HTML, CSS, and JavaScript.
+Developed a responsive and visually appealing restaurant website using HTML, CSS, and JavaScript.
 Deployed it using static web apps

+App Service:
-App Service - Implemented a dedicated section for table reservations on the restaurant website.
+Implemented a dedicated section for table reservations on the restaurant website.
 Utilized Azure App Service to deploy the table booking
 # Azure AI Service:
+Azure Bot Services:
-Azure Bot Services- Created an intelligent chatbot using Azure Bot Services to facilitate seamless communication.
+Created an intelligent chatbot using Azure Bot Services to facilitate seamless communication.
 Linked the chatbot with the restaurant's knowledge base to provide accurate and context-aware responses.
 # Github Deployement URL:
 https://vandanac20.github.io/FRTproject/